grpc/proposal/L9-go-resolver-balancer-API.md

 The implementation includes multiple steps and PRs:

-*  Change the interfaces and migrate current existing balancers
+*  Change the interfaces and migrate v1 existing balancers
    * Provide a way to wrap old balancers into new APIs
 *  Add support for service config based on the new APIs
 *  Support switching balancers